hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-change-the-factory-generated-ilo-administrator-password.md

 }
 ```

 Then, using the HPE iLOrest tool, I connect to the iLO via the <a href="https://developer.hpe.com/blog/chif-driver-not-found/" target="_blank">Channel Interface</a> (CHIF).
-Again, when logged as a privileged user, when the iLO is in `Production` mode, you don't need to supply any credential, and you can send the password request modification:
+Again, when logged as a privileged user, when the iLO is in `Production` security state, you don't need to supply any credential, and you can send the password request modification:

 ![Changing the iLO factory generated Administrator password with iLOrest](/img/1-change-password-with-ilorest.png "Changing the iLO factory generated Administrator password with iLOrest")